commerceblock/ocean-api-reference/README.md

 The `readwhitelist` RPC adds a list of valid contract tweaked address to the node mempool whitelist.
-It requires a file that contains a list of both an address and corresponding base public key, and the RPC cheacks that each address is valid and has been tweaked from the supplied base public key with the current contract hash as present in the most recent block header.
+It requires a file that contains a list of both an address and corresponding base public key, and the RPC checks that each address is valid and has been tweaked from the supplied base public key with the current contract hash as present in the most recent block header.
 The file format is as decribed in [dumpderivedkeys][].